A practical guide to Zendesk automated resolutions in 2026

 Expert Verified

 If you're in customer support, you've probably heard the buzz about AI automation.
-The big pitch is often "value-based pricing," where you only pay when the AI actually solves a problem.
-Zendesk’s model, built around what they call "automated resolutions," is their version of this.
-It's meant to tie your costs directly to the results you get.
+The big pitch is often "outcome-based pricing," where the value is tied to the AI actually solving a problem.
+Zendesk’s model, built around "automated resolutions," is their sophisticated version of this.
+It's designed to align your costs directly with the results the platform delivers.

-In a nutshell, Zendesk Automated Resolutions are how Zendesk measures and bills you for using their AI agents.
-The idea seems fair on the surface: you only pay when the AI handles a customer's issue from start to finish, without a human agent needing to jump in.
+In a nutshell, Zendesk automated resolutions are how Zendesk measures the success of their AI agents.
+The model is designed to be performance-driven: the focus is on when the AI handles a customer's issue from start to finish, allowing your human agents to focus on more complex tasks.

 An illustration of an AI agent working within the Zendesk platform to resolve customer issues.